Who We Are?

 ICEVI’s organizational structures facilitate the sharing of information and technical expertise at global and local levels.
-At the regional level, the seven regional committees develop their own action plans for implementing the global strategy, in accordance with identified national and community needs and priorities.
+At the regional level, the seven regional boards develop their own action plans for implementing the global strategy, in accordance with identified national and community needs and priorities.

 In recognition of the continuing global challenges in achieving access to quality education for the millions of out-of-school children with blindness and partial sight, the International Council for Education of People with Visual Impairment (ICEVI) is a membership organisation with a mission to promote access to inclusive, equitable, and quality education for all people with visual impairment.

 - Goal 1: Promoting access to quality education for people with visual impairment including those with blindness, partial sight, deafblindness and additional disabilities.